To Student Updates To Student Updates

 Working on the RAAF School website

 This picture was taken when I was initially setting up this website, at my home in Brisbane.
-It's now May 2007, I've moved to Tasmania and the above is already looking like history, only 5 years later.
+Having just done a weekend course using Dreamweaver, I was very much a novice at web design, but I did at least know how to get information onto the internet.
+It's now May 2012, I've moved to Tasmania and the above image is already looking like history, 11 years later.
 What a journey of love it's been developing this site.
-That first year was a very busy one scanning all the school magazines so kindly loaned by ex RAAF-schoolers.
+The first couple of years were very busy, scanning all the school magazines so kindly loaned to me by the community.

 What I'm Doing Now